Home » Recipes » Healthy Breakfasts » Pancakes, Waffles and French Toast » Gluten Free Pumpkin Waffles

 How to Make Gluten Free Pumpkin Waffles

-This waffle batter comes together quickly – you just have to make the flour, mix the wet and dry ingredients in separate bowls and then combine them together.
+This pumpkin waffle batter comes together quickly.
+Make the flour, mix the batter, and cook.
 The syrup is ready to go in minutes after being brought to a gentle simmer.
+Here’s how to make these gluten-free pumpkin waffles from scratch.
+You’ll find the printable instructions in the recipe card.

 A collage of images of the dry and wet ingredients being combined into one mixture